Superlight-Labs/NewFinance/SETUP.md

 7. Copy `.env.example` and rename to `.env`
 8. Start development with `yarn dev`

+## Mobile Debugging

+The Debugging experience in React native per default is not optimal.
+For example the network tab does not show the actual requests that are happening.
+To fix that we have setup [Reactotron](https://github.com/infinitered/reactotron)

+Follow the instructions there to get a full Debugging experience

 ## Clean Up

 Sometimes its necessary to wipe the local setup to get rid of unwanted cache behaviour, or just after switching a branch.